I was still a small boy when I first heard Muhammad Ali’s infamous declaration

 I took him at his word.
 There was no question.

-In February 1964, there was no Civil Rights Act officially enacted until later that summer.
+In February 1964, there was no Civil Rights Act officially enacted until later

 I didn’t think I needed one of those.